Why Every Charter Captain Needs a Website That Actually Works

 That tourist isn’t calling around.
 They’re scrolling.
 They’re comparing.
 And they’re booking the operation that looks professional, loads fast, and makes it easy to click “Book Now.”

-A website that works for a charter operation isn’t just pretty.
+A site that works for a charter operation isn’t pretty.
 It’s functional.
-Here’s the minimum:
+Here’s the minimum.

 Speed.
-Under 3 seconds to load on mobile.
-Period.
-Google measures this, tourists feel it, and slow sites get ranked lower in search results.
+Under 3 seconds to load on mobile, period.
+Google measures it, tourists feel it, and slow sites get ranked lower in search.
 Every second of load time costs you bookings.

 Mobile-first design.
-70%+ of your traffic is coming from phones.
-Tourists in the hotel, guys on the boat ramp checking options, people scrolling on the couch.
-If your site doesn’t look incredible on a phone, you don’t have a website — you have a liability.
+Phones are 70% plus of your traffic, tourists in the hotel, guys on the boat ramp checking options, people scrolling on the couch.
+If the site doesn’t look right on a phone, you don’t have a website.
+You have a liability.

-Clear booking path.
-From landing to booking in 2 clicks or less.
-FareHarbor, Peek, direct booking form — doesn’t matter which system, as long as the path is obvious and frictionless.
-No one should have to hunt for how to give you money.
+A clear booking path.
+From landing to booking in two clicks or less.
+FareHarbor, Peek, direct form, doesn’t matter which system, as long as the path is obvious and frictionless.
+Nobody should have to hunt for how to give you money.

 SEO that works.
-Your site should rank for “[your location] fishing charter” and related terms.
+The site should rank for “[your location] fishing charter” and adjacent searches.
 That means proper meta tags, structured data, fast load times, and content that tells Google you’re the authority in your fishery.

 Real content.
 Not stock photos.
 Not a paragraph that could describe any charter in any state.
 Your boat.
 Your catches.
 Your personality.
 The tourist is buying an experience, and the website is the first taste.